-Local by Flywheel is a free local WordPress development tool that makes setting up local WordPress installs a breeze.
-It allows you to manage multiple local installs from a single dashboard, and save them as blueprints for later use.
-It’s definitely my favorite local WordPress development tool so far.
+Local by Flywheel is my favorite local WordPress development tool.
+It is free and it makes setting up local WordPress installs a breeze.
+You can manage multiple local installs from a single dashboard, and save them as blueprints for later use.

 Learn Web Design & Development (free)

 Learn to Code HTML & CSS covers a variety of web design and development topics from beginning to advanced levels.
-The explainations are clear and the site is highly organized.
+The explanations are clear and the site is highly organized.

 Usability.gov is a terrific resource for user experience best practices and strategies.